Our Story

 Kenneth Smith

-Kenneth, better known as Ken or "Dr. Smith around the funeral home", was born in Panama City, Florida to the late Manly and Jewel Herndon Smith.
+Kenneth, better known as Ken, around the funeral home, was born in Panama City, Florida, to the late Manly and Jewel Herndon Smith.
 He received his high school diploma from Rutherford High School in 1971.
 After graduation, he enlisted in the United States Navy, where he served his country for 20 years in nuclear submarines.
 He did a total of 14 years underwater with the Navy.
 After making the huge decision to retire from his love of the sea, he wanted to return to where he felt his heart was rooted... in the funeral home.
 One of his first jobs, while in middle school, was with Southerland Funeral Home in his hometown of Panama City, Florida.
 That experience from his youth planted the seed to serve families in a different way than the service he gave to his country.
 Ken followed his heart and graduated from Gupton-Jones College of Funeral Service, in Decatur, Georgia with a Degree in Mortuary Science.
 He has been a Licensed Funeral Director and Embalmer for over twenty years.

 He is a member of the Georgia Funeral Directors Association.